michaelbartnett/withlox/README.md

 - [ ] Validate values against type descriptors.

-- [ ] UI.
+- [X] UI.
 Was looking at Qt.
 Maybe that won't suck. it probably will. dear imgui?
+  *NOTE: decided to start with dearimgui

   Let me list the actual possibilities: